likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

 After changes:
 1. Build: `make build`
-2. Test deploy command: `js arcbox deploy` (should show clean error, help, and tip - NO duplicates)
+2. Test deploy command: `js arcbox deploy` (should show ONLY clean error message - NO usage, NO help, NO descriptions)
-3. Test with some args: `js arcbox deploy --location eastus` (should show remaining required args)
+3. Test with some args: `js arcbox deploy --location eastus` (should show remaining required args only)
 4. Verify the command works with all required arguments
-5. Check that examples in help output are preserved
+5. **CRITICAL VERIFICATION**: Error output should be MINIMAL like Azure CLI - just the red error message, nothing else
 <!-- END PROMPT 3.1 -->

 ### **Prompt 3.2: Refactor ArcBox Delete Command**